FlightPassage/Smart-Copilot-Configs/README.md

 ## Who Made These Files?
 These files were made by myself (FlightPassage).
 Unless stated below:
 DA-42 HeliPilot7 (Chris Stewart)
-B206 Joint Effort HeliPilot7 and Myself
+B206 Joint effort HeliPilot7 and Myself
 B407 KSmith_PE (Keith Smith)
 IXEG 733 Updated by me but source layout was from the X-Pilot Forums
 B732 Base by HeliPilot7 and Tony | Version 3 Updated by me